vigneshk01/taxi-aggregator/backend_lambda/api-calls-lambda-files/readme.md

-# MyTravelCare/taxi Backedn API AWS Lambdas
+# MyTravelCare/taxi Backend API AWS Lambdas

 ### File structure:
 1. alltaxis - > lambda returns details of all taxis.
 It is used by taxi simulator to simulate the fee movement of taxi when not 'Boooked'.